jullienl/HPE-Synergy-OneView-demos/HPE-API-Postman-Collections/README.md

 2- Clone this GitHub repository

-3- Open the Postman utility and select the **Import** option to import the collections and variable environments then select the **Folder** tab from the dialog and drag and drop the cloned repository folder into the target.
+3- Open the Postman utility and select the **Import** option to import the collections and variable environments then select the **Folder** tab from the dialog and drag and drop the cloned **HPE-API-Postman-Collections** repository folder into the target.

 4- Once the import is completed, select the **Manage Environments** icon to customize each environment with your own IP addresses and credentials.